brucetsao/Spider_6x2_Test/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;    ex. $A1# -> auto move with aciotn 1<br>
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;        $A0# -> stop move<br>

->SpiderAuto<br>
-    &nbsp;&nbsp;&nbsp; Auto move for spider action.
+* [SpiderAuto] - Auto move for spider action.
 The control data is listed in the cpp file.